HackWriter/Stats-with-R-NICAR/Intro to Stats.md

 *pairwise.complete.obs = Goes pair by pair and excludes missing variables.
 N will vary. complete.obs = Includes only cases with no missing values at all.
 N will be consistent.*

-The strongest correlation is between points scored and yards gained, at 0.84.
+Let's say we want to see what measures are most strongly correlated with grad_rate.
+That would be the median ACT (act_mid) and average SAT scores of incoming students, at 0.83.

-The weakest is between takeaways and yards gained, at 0.03.
+The weakest correlation with grad rates is the percent of full-time faculty, at 0.11.

 We also want to know if the correlations are significant - did they happen by pure chance?
 The corr.test function from the psych package shows this.
 Again, it works only on numeric fields.
 ```
-corr.test(colleges[10:16], use = "complete.obs")
+corr.test(colleges[11:16], use = "complete.obs")
 ```
 Generally if you have a lot of cases, it will be statistically significant.
 What about a smaller slice of the data?
+Let's create a dataframe with just Georgia colleges.

 ```
 ga_colleges <- filter(colleges, state == "GA")
-corr.test(ga_colleges[10:16], use = "complete.obs")
+corr.test(ga_colleges[11:16], use = "complete.obs")
 ```

 We see the correlations again, followed by probability values, also known as p-values.
 Anything less than 0.05 means it's statistically significant.
 That means there's less than 5 percent probability that we got these results by pure chance.
-Take the mild correlation of 0.37 between takeaways and points scored.
-It has a p-value of 0.62.
+Take the mild correlation of 0.30 between grad rates and net price.
+It has a p-value of 0.17.
-That means there's a 62 percent chance we got those results by dumb luck.
+That means there's a 17 percent chance we got those results by dumb luck.

 **VISUALIZE YOUR DATA: Histograms and scatter plots** It helps to visualize your data, too.
 For one variable, draw a histogram.